Traffic: The Dynamics of Facilitative Systems

 Here’s a snapshot of those systems and some of their characteristics:

-The Philippines which, like many developing countries, has fairly loose rules of the road, frequent traffic bottlenecks, but relatively skilled drivers.
+The Philippines which, like many developing countries, has fairly loose rules of the road, frequent traffic bottlenecks, and relatively skilled drivers.

 Singapore, which has a highly controlled traffic system, relatively few bottlenecks, and less able drivers (more on that below).